unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 ##### Attack Rolls and Damage

-You add your Dexterity modifier to your attack roll and your damage roll when attacking with a ranged weapon, such as a sling or a longbow.
+You add your Dexterity modifier to your attack roll and your damage roll when attacking with a ranged weapon, such as a sling or a railrifle.
 You can also add your Dexterity modifier to your attack roll and your damage roll when attacking with a melee weapon that has the finesse property, such as an ion dagger or an ion blade.

 ##### Armor Class